Biden administration to launch massive funeral assistance program for covid victims

 The Federal Emergency Management Agency has reimbursed burial costs before, but it has never offered as large a payment to so many people.
 In 2017, for example, FEMA paid $2.6 million to 976 people for funeral costs of victims of three hurricanes — an average of $2,664 per applicant.

 But the novel coronavirus’s immense toll means a burial assistance program of an unprecedented scale is now being assembled.
-More than 557,000 Americans have already died of covid-19, the disease caused by the novel coronavirus.
+More than 557,000 Americans have died of covid-19, the disease caused by the novel coronavirus.

 Because the number of people who will be eligible is not known, neither is the program’s ultimate cost — but it will easily be several billion dollars.
-FEMA is setting up a dedicated toll-free hotline — 1-844-684-6333 — and a call center to answer questions about the program and take applications starting next Monday, April 12.
+FEMA is setting up a dedicated toll-free hotline — 1-844-684-6333 — and a call center to answer questions about the program and take applications starting Monday, April 12.

 “Although we cannot change what has happened, we affirm our commitment to help with funeral and burial expenses that many families did not anticipate,” acting FEMA administrator Bob Fenton said in a statement.